Schenkee/TryHackMe-Guides/Pickle_Rick/Pickle_Rick.md

 #### ⚙️ **Options**
 **-u** Used to provide the target url to scan.
 **-w** Path to wordlist used for enumeration.
-**-t** Instructions gobutser to scan using 200 concurrent threads.
+**-t** Instructions gobuster to scan using 200 concurrent threads.
 This is acceptable for basic CTF rooms, but likely not in real scenarios.
 **-x** Used to append .php onto directories.
-This will be helpful as the severs is running PHP and can help to yield results like ```login.php```, which may otherwise be missed.
+This will be helpful as the severs is running PHP and can help yield results like ```login.php```, which may otherwise be missed.
 **-o** Outputs the results into a text file.
 ![Recon - Gobuster scan.png](./Images/Recond%20-%20Gobuster%20scan.png)

 This yielded good results, for further investigation.